Skip to main content

 Tuple Support

-Apache Fory™ supports tuples up to 22 elements out of the box with efficient serialization in both compatible and non-compatible modes.
+Apache Fory™ supports tuples up to 22 elements out of the box with efficient serialization in both compatible mode and the same-schema optimization.

 Features: